stratis-storage/stratis-docs/content/stratis-release-notes-2.4.1.md

 now they are.

-In addition, stratisd 2.4.1 includes logging, at the trace level, of lock aquisitions and releases and additional logging in the systemd generators included with the release.
+In addition, stratisd 2.4.1 includes logging, at the trace level, of lock acquisitions and releases and additional logging in the systemd generators included with the release.

 The stratis-cli 2.4.1 release includes: